Najmin-Fariya/Blog-System/README.md

 ii)     To stay connected with system they could subscribe. iii)    Can add their favourite posts. iv)     Users also put their comments on particular posts.

+Used Libraries:
+I have used two libraries here..
+i)  Toastr: toastr is a Javascript library for showing notification. ii) Intervention Image: Intervention Image is an open source PHP image handling and manipulation library